How to Host The Best Birthday Party….EVER!

 Sign up for our newsletter to be the first to hear about new releases, product promotions, updates, and more.

 Amber Lambert is the Regional Sales Representative for Betson Enterprises.
-She began her career in the amusement industry 12 years ago when she started her own family entertainment center she built from the ground up.
-She also managed a corporate-owned family entertainment center, held a sales role with an industry supplier, and is active in industry associations.
+She began her career in the amusement industry 12 years ago, when she started her family entertainment center, which she built from the ground up.
+She also managed a corporate-owned family entertainment center, held a sales role with an industry supplier, and is an active member of industry associations.